nyinyithann/nyinyithan.com/_posts/2022-9-10-nvim-setup-ocaml.md

 })
 ```

-With the configuration, I would get Nvim looking like below when i open OCaml project.
+With the configuration, I would get Nvim looking like below when i open an OCaml project.

 <img src="{{ site.baseurl }}/assets/nvimsetup/ocamlsp.jpg" alt="drawing" width="600" height="500"/>

 ### Autocomplete

-I am using `'nvim-cmp'` for autocompletion. `'vim-cmp'` needs a snippet source otherwise it might throw error sometimes.
+I am using `'nvim-cmp'` for autocompletion. `'nvim-cmp'` needs a snippet source otherwise it might throw error sometimes.
 I use `'luasnip'` for snippet engine and you might notice it's already added into `'plugins.lua'` file.
-The following is the configuration of `'vim-cmp'`.
-You may also have a look at [cmp.lua]().
+The following is the configuration of `'nvim-cmp'`.
+You may also have a look at [cmp.lua](https://github.com/nyinyithann/neovim-ocaml/blob/main/nvim/after/plugin/cmp.lua).

 ```lua
 -- cmp.lua